muhammadali636/electronic-portfolio/README.md

     No check on whether the investment exists requires api.
     Limited Investment Types: The program only handles stocks and mutual funds.
 Other types of investments (like bonds, ETFs, etc.) are not supported.
     Outdated GUI (java swing)..
-    No Database Used: The program relies on  text files for data storing and retreiving, which limits scalabnility and other capabilities..

 **(4) Test Plan**